prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 With Java, your constructor arguments must be in the correct order of an existing constructor.

 ### Optional reading: Optional values
-Optional or named input parameters are not supported by default in Java! 😔😓 This is lame and definitely something I will look at after I am elected president of Java.
+Optional or named input parameters are not supported by default in Java! 😔😓 This is not cool! and definitely something I will look at after I am elected president of Java.

+See [other-diversions/optional-and-named-arguments](other-diversions/optional-and-named-arguments.md) for an overview and workaround.

+There's a Java design pattern called the Builder pattern that provides a more flexible and readable way to create objects with multiple optional parameters.

 ## Uninitialized Local Reference Variables